dataset-ninja/spacecraft/ABSTRACT.md

 <img src="https://github.com/dataset-ninja/spacecraft/assets/120389559/5e6b7e2a-c323-4cf9-91f5-956d5eb32157" alt="image" width="800">

 <span style="font-size: smaller; font-style: italic;">Example of an image collected and its annotated masks.
-Red mask: solar panel; blue mask: antenna; green
-mask: main body.</span>
+Red mask: solar panel; blue mask: antenna; green mask: main body.</span>

 ## Data annotation

 Initially, the authors manually labeled the first batch of the images.
 Subsequently, for all subsequent iterations, we capitalize on existing annotations to aid the labeling process.
 This is achieved by training state-of-the-art models to generate initial mask predictions for various spacecraft components.
 They employ the DeepLabV3 architecture, utilizing refined initial weights pretrained on ImageNet for the dataset.
-Three distinct models are trained to predict the full mask of spacecrafts, the mask of *solar panel*, and the mask of *antenna*.
+Three distinct models are trained to predict the full mask of *spacecraft*, the mask of *solar panel*, and the mask of *antenna*.
 Following prediction, the authors select accurate part predictions from each model for assembly and proceed to refine the final mask manually.
 As their annotated image repository expands, the trained models undergo further refinement using the latest dataset to enhance future predictions.
 Consequently, this iterative process reduces manual efforts and accelerates the labeling of new images.

 <img src="https://github.com/dataset-ninja/spacecraft/assets/120389559/edd866b3-730c-4e54-9f64-2497c881957a" alt="image" width="800">